-Contact the Navigation Manager for enquiries about going above Hall Bridge.
+Contact the Waterway Manager for enquiries about going above Hall Bridge.

-Postal Address: The Navigation Manager, Essex Waterways Limited, Paper Mill Lock, Little Baddow, Essex CM3 4BS
+Postal Address: Essex Waterways Limited, Paper Mill Lock, Little Baddow, Essex CM3 4BS

 The sea lock and moorings below Hall Bridge, Heybridge, are described in the Heybridge Basin section, and are in many respects comparable to an estuarial marina.
 Hall Bridge is the first on the waterway, heading upstream, and forms the dividing line between the 'marina' and the inland waterway itself.
 Navigational headroom under Hall Bridge is approximately 2.2 metres above normal water level, but lower bridges follow (the lowest being 1.9 metres at Paper Mill).
 As on most inland waterways in the UK, all vessels proceeding above Hall Bridge must have a valid Boat Safety Certificate, unless exempt from this mandatory requirement.

 The artificial cut from Heybridge Basin to Beeleigh is called the Long Pond, being, at about two miles, the longest pound on the Navigation.
 It passes through Heybridge village (shops, pubs, etc) and includes a short industrial section before reaching a Tesco supermarket (temporary mooring), after which it leaves Maldon behind, clinging to its hill, to become almost entirely rural for the rest of its course.
 For most of the length of the Long Pond, from Heybridge Basin to Chapman’s Bridge, the towpath is designated a bridleway.
 Above this bridge the towpath becomes a footpath, though considerate cyclists are not usually discouraged.